 VII.
 Phenology

-Gowth of Eryngium maritimum each year starts with the development of one or more basal leaves.
+Growth of Eryngium maritimum each year starts with the development of one or more basal leaves.
 A flowering stem develops at the centre of the basal rosette.
 In the northern part of its distribution, the basal leaves remain until late autumn, dying back as late as November (Eberle 1979), whereas in the Mediteranean the leaves die back during summer (Giovannetti 1985).
 In the southern part of Britain the flowering period extends from June/July to August (Tutin 1980; Fitter & Peat 1994).
 However, the flowering season varies with climatic region, according to temperature, with a gradient (Table 4) across Europe.
 Flowering starts as the average daily maximum temperature reaches 18-23 °C, and starting during April/May on the south Mediterranean coast.
 Along the north-east Mediterranean coast the flowering season starts about one month earlier than on the north west Mediterranean coast.
 Similarly, along the Atlantic coast in the south up to France, the flowering season begins about one month earlier than along the North Sea and the Northern Atlantic coasts.
 Along the coast of the Swedish Skagerrak (Bohuslän) the main flowering time is July to August (Korhonen 2011).
 It seems that along the northern Atlantic and the Baltic Sea coasts, the main flowering period is shorter.
 The time between anthesis and dissemination is on average 78.6 days (Burmester 2010).
 Ripening of seeds occurs along the German North Sea coast during September and October (Eberle 1979), and finally along the Baltic in late September and October (Olšauskas & Olšauskaite Urboniene 1999; Avižienė, Pakalnis & Senzikaite 2008).
 The onset of germination and the growing season show similar geographicaal patterns throughout Europe, again beginning in the Mediterranean area (Gratani, Fiorentino & Fida 1986).
 The decay of the above-ground parts of the plant starts in Italy as early as August (Gratani, Fiorentino & Fida 1986).

 VIII.
 Floral and seed characters